Updated: Apr 18

 When somebody wants to pay for four games upfront, then I ask for £10.

-Essential element is that, people who for some reason, can not afford this (unemployment, asylum seekers, or other cases).
+The essential element is that, people who for some reason, can not afford this (unemployment, asylum seekers, or other cases).

 I also never bother too much about chasing people.
 It is not worth the effort and mental energy to chase everybody.
 If somebody doesn't pay two times, I talk with them.
 If there are good reasons, then I take a hit.
 If there are not and it happens again, then we need to part ways.

-Place - local colleges, high schools, often have perfect sports grounds and are underused.
+Place - local colleges, and high schools, often have perfect sports grounds and are underused.
 So contact those first.
 Sports centres or leisure centres are an ideal choice too.

-Space - Pitch that we use is a third of the full pitch.
+Space - The pitch that we use is a third of the full pitch.
 8o-side works very well on it.
 Any more and it will be overcrowded.
 When playing 6o-side, we bring goals a bit closer to each other and shorten the pitch.
 3G AstroTurf is the best in every weather.
 Make sure that the environment is clear, especially of any items like glass etc.

 It is good to overbook a little bit though, up to 17. one guy always drops last minute.